mikrono/tModLoaderWiki_kr_ko/ModProjectile.md

 ### public virtual void Kill(int timeLeft)

 Allows you to control what happens when this projectile is killed (for example, creating dust or making sounds).
+Also useful for creating retrievable ammo.

 ### public virtual bool CanDamage()